ZEISS/zeiss-inspect-app-examples/AppExamples/scripted_diagrams/ScriptedDiagramBasics/doc/Documentation.md

 ## Short description

-This example provides a script for generation of scripted actual circles, which can provide data &mdash; their radius &mdash; to any of two scripted diagram services.
+This example includes a script for generation of scripted actual circles, which can provide data &mdash; their radius &mdash; to any of two scripted diagram services.
 The diagram service `RadiusPlot` plots the radius of each circle element, the diagram service `RadiusHistogram` creates a radius histogram.

 > [!NOTE]
 > Only one service function may be used at a time.